kuroneko0214/ingress_capture_log/README.md

 ## DESCRPTION
 Fetch the comm log within a specific area, and logging the capture information.
 Thanks for the ingrex_lib project(https://github.com/blackgear/ingrex_lib).

-It is implemented and enhanced a lot in my code.
-Note: The scripts now are running in my server without any human interruption.
-So the scripts won't be changed very frequently.
+## NOTE
+Since NIA has removed the guardian, this program is closed.
+Use the scripts inside the program has risk of been terminated by NIA.
+Please be caution.

 ## INTRODUCTION